 Everyone working at Borlase must adopt an “it could happen here” mentality and be prepared to raise concerns if we have them.

 The school Designated Safeguarding Lead (DSL) is Karen Harper.
 Deputy DSLs are Kay Mountfield, James Simpson and Linda Fortnam.
-There are Level 4 safeguarding-trained members of staff in each Key Stage team.
+A wider group of staff across the Key Stages, including sports coaches, have Level 3 (Working Together) Training in safeguarding.

 Useful links and guidance